-Cancer affects everyone in your family.
-As the family routine changes, your relationships with your parents and siblings may also change.
-Some teens say that cancer brings them closer to their parents and siblings.
-Read the information below to learn:
+- Cancer affects everyone in your family.
+As the family routine changes, your relationships with your parents and siblings may also change, often bringing you closer together.

 Cancer and your parents

 After your cancer diagnosis, you may feel that your parents are more overprotective.
 It’s natural for your parents to want to protect and take care of you when you’re sick – they want to keep you safe.
 Try to keep in mind that when you parents ask you about how you are feeling or want to help you keep track of your medications ; these are just signs that they care about you and want to help you get better.
 If you need some time alone, don’t be afraid to tell them.
 Some teens find that taking charge of their care, such as keeping track of appointments, helps build trust with their parents and often results in more independence.

 How your parents can help

 Tell your parents about what you’re feeling and thinking.
 Let them know when you want practical help, a hug, or a shoulder to cry on.
 Some teens don’t want to share their worries and fears with their parents because they feel guilty about worrying or upsetting them.
 It’s important to remember that your parents want to help you, and opening up to them gives everyone the chance to support each other.

 Here are some practical ways your parents can show support:

 - Helping you learn about your cancer and treatment options

 - Helping you arrange visits or phone calls from family and friends

 - Keeping you company on trips to the hospital